Bulat27/topological-features-influence-GNNs/README.md

 ## Evaluation of topological features’ influence on a node classification task using different GNN architectures

+A detailed description of the task, methodology, and the performed experiments is provided in the report.pdf file.

 The folder `colab notebooks` contains the three Google Colab notebooks we used to run all of the experiments related to this project.
 In particular, it contains:
 * **Experiments_GAT.ipynb**: used to run the experiments for the GAT architecture;
 * **Experiments_GCN.ipynb**: used to run the experiments for the GCN architecture;